Stabl-Energy/rust-dns/safe-dns/Readme.md

 - v0.1.0 - Initial version

 # To Do
-- Support queries with type=ANY
-- Return multiple results
 - `DoS` mitigation
 - Message compression
 - Decide whether to send back error responses.